GeoffSelby/tailwind-aviator/README.md

 # Tailwind Aviator
-A collection of plugins for TailwindCss
+A collection of plugins for Tailwind CSS

 ## Note
 This project is currently pre-alpha.
 It is not yet suitable for use in production.